 Loyal Nana's Mussel Recipe with Italian Salami for One

-Years later, I have my own beautiful home in the South Bronx with my incredibly handsome longtime partner and not only do we love serving fresh and delicious seafood to our guests, but we enjoy cooking it together.
-Shrimp skin needs to be removed, one by one for a dinner for four, mussels have to be washed and scrubbed, the clams too.
-The oysters need to be chucked.
-We love this because it gives us time for flowing conversation where we are talking and listening with one another while deeply focused on what we are doing with our hands in the hub of our home, the kitchen.
+Years later, I have my own beautiful home in the South Bronx with my incredibly handsome longtime partner and not only do we love serving fresh and delicious seafood to our guests, but we also enjoy cooking it together.
+Shrimp skin needs to be removed one by one for dinner for four, mussels have to be washed and scrubbed, the clams too.
+The oysters need to be chucked...
+We love this because it gives us time for flowing conversation where we are talking and listening with one another while staying focused on what we are doing with our hands in the hub of our home, the kitchen.